Daniel: Chapter 2

 - Nevertheless, in the toes, the kingdom will be part clay, making it fragile

 An interesting parallel is a dialog by Jesus with the chief priests and the Pharisees after telling a parable about a landowner who planted a vineyard and the terrible actions of the tenets in Mathew 21:42-46.
 In Jesus’ first visitation, he said that He, as the stone, would grind to powder those who rejected Christ, and that the kingdom was to be taken from Israel and given to the Church (the nation producing fruits).
-Similarly, in Daniel, when the stone strikes the image at its feet, the image is pulverized and the Gentile kingdoms and influence over Jerusalem and Israel, ends.
+Similarly, in Daniel, when the stone strikes the image at its feet, the image is pulverized and the Gentile rule and influence over Jerusalem and Israel, ends.
 The kingdom becomes the millennial reign of Christ.
 The parallel and application between the two descriptions is striking.

-Another passage in scripture brings further light as to the full content and attributes of this mountain that grows in place of the statue (the statue represents the contiguous rule of the Gentiles over the affairs of Israel).
+Another passage in scripture brings further light to the full content and attributes of this mountain that grows in place of the statue (the statue represents the contiguous rule of the Gentiles over the affairs of Israel).
 The passage is found in Isaiah 2:2-4.

 In Daniel 2:46-49, the king demonstrates a complete wonderment at what Daniel revealed to him.
 The king does the only thing he knows, which is to fall on his face and worship Daniel, and command others to offer oblations and sweet odors to him.
 With emphasis, Daniel pointed out that all that was given to him was from God, the king responded and acknowledged and repeated what Daniel said about our God; that the Lord is the God of gods, the Lord of kings, and revealer of secrets.
 At this time, the king is still a polytheist and does not understand the truth at this second exchange with Daniel.
 He does not truly acknowledge that the God of Israel is the only one and true God, and that there are none beside him.